X-Ray microscopy: HZB-TXM is back in operation

 The X-ray microscope (HZB-TXM) is back in operation.
 The TXM offers significantly better quality images compared to the former X-ray microscopy station.

 Pictures of identical test objects demonstrate the improved performance of the new TXM.
-X-ray microscopy is much in demand by users worldwide and the new TXM is already overbooked for the beamtime allocation period 2017-II.
+The X-ray microscopy is much in demand by users worldwide and the new TXM is already overbooked for the beamtime allocation period 2017-II.
 First user experiments have been already conducted.